mind-inria/mri-nufft/docs/paper-joss/paper.md

  \boldsymbol{x} + \boldsymbol{n}_\ell  = \mathcal{F}_\Omega S \otimes \boldsymbol{x} + \tilde{\boldsymbol{n}}
 \end{aligned}$$

-Where $S_1, \dots, S_L$ are the sensitivity maps of each coil.
+where $S_1, \dots, S_L$ are the sensitivity maps of each coil.
-Such sensitivity maps can be acquired separetely by acquiring low frequency of the kspace, or estimated from the data.
+Such maps can be acquired separately by sampling the k-space low frequencies, or estimated from the data.

 ### Off-resonance correction model
-The constant magnetic field applied in a MRI machine $B0$ (with a typical intensity 1.5, 3 or 7 Tesla) is inherently disturbed at tissue interfaces with owing to different magnetic susceptibilities (such as air-tissue interfaces in the nose and ear canals).
+The constant magnetic field $B0$ applied in an MRI machine (typically 1.5, 3 or 7 teslas) is inherently disturbed by metal implants or even simply by difference in magnetic susceptibilities of tissues (such at air-tissue interfaces close to the nose and ear canals).
-Those field perturbations introduce a spatially varying phase shift in the frequencies acquired (noted $\Delta\omega_0$), making the acquisition model deviating from the convenient Fourier model.
+Those field perturbations introduce a spatially varying phase shift in the acquired frequencies (noted $\Delta\omega_0$), causing the physical model to deviate from the ideal Fourier model.
-Fortunately, this inhomogeneity map can be acquired separately or estimated and integrated in the model as:
+Fortunately, this inhomogeneity map can be acquired separately or estimated then integrated as:

 $$y(t_i) = \int_{\mathbb{R}^d} x(\boldsymbol{u}) e^{-2\imath\pi \boldsymbol{u} \cdot\boldsymbol{\nu_i} + \Delta\omega(\boldsymbol{u}) t_i} d\boldsymbol{u}$$

 where $t_i$ is the time at which the frequency $\nu_i$ is acquired.
-With these mixed-domain field pertubations, the Fourier model does not hold anymore and the FFT algorithm cannot be used any longer.
+With these mixed-domain field perturbations, the Fourier model does not hold anymore and the FFT algorithm can no longer be used.
-The main approach [@sutton_fast_2003] is to approximate the mixed-domain exponential term by splitting it into single-domain weights $b_{m, \ell}$ and $c_{\ell, n}, where $L \ll M, N$ regular Fourier transforms are performed to approximate the non-Fourier transform.
+The main solution [@sutton_fast_2003] is to interpolate the mixed-domain exponential term by splitting it into single-domain weights $b_{m, \ell}$ and $c_{\ell, n}, where $L \ll M, N$ regular Fourier transforms are performed to approximate the non-Fourier transform.

 $$x(\boldsymbol{u_n}) = \sum_{\ell=1}^L c_{\ell, n} \sum_{m}^M y(t_m) b_{m, \ell} e^{2\imath\pi \boldsymbol{u} \cdot \boldsymbol{\nu_i}}$$

-The coefficients $B=(b_{m, \ell}) \in \mathbb{C}^{M\times L}$ and $C=(c_\ell, n) \in \mathbb{C}^{L\times N}$ can be optimally estimated within MRI-NUFFT.
+The coefficients $B=(b_{m, \ell}) \in \mathbb{C}^{M\times L}$ and $C=(c_\ell, n) \in \mathbb{C}^{L\times N}$ can be estimated within MRI-NUFFT.

 ## Trajectories generation and expansions
-MRI-NUFFT comes with a wide variety of Non Cartesian trajectory generation routines, that have been gathered from the literature.
-It also provides ways of expanding existing trajectories.
-It is also able to export to specific formats, to be used in other toolboxes and on MRI hardware.
+MRI-NUFFT comes with a wide variety of non-Cartesian trajectory generation routines that have been gathered from the literature.
+It also provides ways to extend existing trajectories and export them to specific formats, for use in other toolkits and on MRI hardware.

-## Autodifferentiation for data and sampling pattern
+## Auto-differentiation for data and sampling pattern

-Following the formulation of [@wang_efficient_2023], MRI-NUFFT also provides autodifferentation capabilities for all the NUFFT backends.
-Both gradients with respect to the data (image or kspace) and the sampling point location are available.
-This allows for efficient backpropagation throught the NUFFT operators, and sustains research on learned sampling pattern and image reconstruction network.
+Following the formulation of [@wang_efficient_2023], MRI-NUFFT provides automatic differentiation for all NUFFT backends, with respect to both gradients and data (image or k-space).
+This enables efficient backpropagation through NUFFT operators and supports research on learned sampling model and image reconstruction network.

-# MRI-NUFFT Utilization
+# MRI-NUFFT utilization
 MRI-NUFFT is already used in conjunction with other software such as SNAKE-fMRI [@comby_snake-fmri_2024], deepinv [@tachella_deepinverse_2023] and PySAP-MRI [@farrens_pysap_2020]

 # References